c0dn/Useful-scripts/cross_comp_deploy_linux/README.md

 4. Updates module dependencies

 The remote user must have write permissions to `/boot/firmware` or sudo access.

+> **Note**: After deployment, you must manually reboot the Raspberry Pi to start using the newly installed custom kernel.

 ## Loading Custom Modules